Remote Work Policy for 12 Month Faculty

 - Remote work should be conducted at the home address listed on file for the employee with Human Resources (the Remote Work Location).
-If an employee needs to work in a location other than their home address, the employee must advise their Department Chair in writing in advance and such location may not be outside of the Tri-State Area (Pennsylvania, New Jersey or Delaware).
-The Remote location must meet the terms of Section 3 below.
+If an employee needs to work in a location other than their home address, the employee must advise their Department Chair in writing in advance.
+No employee may work outside of the Tri-State Area (Pennsylvania, New Jersey or Delaware).
+The Remote Work Location must at all times meet the terms of Section 3 below.
 Employees may not work in any location with restrictions that would preclude the employee from completing their job duties, including but not limited to any zoning, lease, or community ordinance.
 It is the employee’s responsibility to understand and comply with any such restrictions.

 - The employee must maintain a safe, ergonomic, quiet, secure and confidential work environment in the Remote Work Location that is free of hazards and suitable for performing their job duties.

-- The employee must comply with all College policies and procedures while working remotely, including but not limited to all policies governing the use of College technology or equipment, including but not limited to the Policy for Responsible Computing, Acceptable Use Policy for Interactive Systems, the Policy Governing the Use and Duplication of Software, and comply with the Family Educational Rights and Privacy Act (“FERPA”).
+- The employee must comply with all College policies and procedures while working remotely, including but not limited to all policies governing the use of College technology or equipment, including but not limited to the Policy for Responsible Computing, Acceptable Use Policy for Interactive Systems, the Policy Governing the Use and Duplication of Software, the Personal Information Privacy and Protection Policy, and comply with the Family Educational Rights and Privacy Act (“FERPA”).

 - The employee must be actively working and be accessible via phone and email during the College’s core business hours and/or during their scheduled shift as agreed to with their Department Chair.
 The employee must communicate their schedule and how they may be contacted to other employees, students, or others doing business with the College through appropriate communication methods (e.g., voicemail, automatic email replies, email signatures, etc.).

 - The employee must check in regularly with their Department Chair, at intervals determined by their Department Chair, while working remotely.
-A Department Chair may also require an employee to maintain active status via various software/technology tools to ensure productivity and responsiveness.
+A Department Chair may also require an employee to maintain active status via various software/technology tools to ensure productivity and responsiveness (e.g. Microsoft Teams).